Chandu0501/Chandu0501/README.md

 gave me profound knowledge on agile and scrum methodologies, Devops Integration (CI/CD).
 I have good knowledge on Java, C, Python, JavaScript, Agile, Nodejs.

 ## INTEREST IN LEARNING

+* I'm Looking forward to learn 'GO Languge' from this course.
+* I also have keen interest in mastering "SWIFT - IOS developement".
+* I would like to learn the concepts on Virtual Reality, Augumented Reality.

+## WORKING

+* I have been Working on Linux commands and machine learning models very recently to catch up my course.

+## HOBBIES

+* Snooker
+* Content Creation
+* Video Editing